Updated: 31 October 2018

 - to respond to queries, complaints or to provide you with our general customer services;

-- to provide your nominated financial adviser with details of your investment;
+- to provide your nominated financial adviser or other agent with details of your investment;

 - to confirm your membership of an association with which we have an affiliation;

 - to assess credit which you seek from Challenger loan programmes and to administer any credit a Challenger loan programme provides, including providing your nominated mortgage broker with details of your loan;

 - to provide you with offers of other Challenger products or services and to improve and personalise our products and services;